42wim/plugctl/README.md

   -csvfile="output.csv": file to write csv output to (only used with -daemon) -daemon=false: run as a (foreground) daemon with polling webserver -debug=false: show debug information
-  -do="info": enable/disable/info/disableAP/uptime/reboot
-  -info="W": W/E/V/I
-                W = centiWatt
-                E = milliWatts/h
-                V = milliVolts
-                I = milliAmps
+  -delay=1: polling delay of statistics in seconds (only used with -daemon) -disable="": disable power/cloud/ap
+  -enable="": enable power/cloud/ap
   -ip="192.168.8.74": ipv4 address of smartplug device
-  -port=8080: webserver port (only used with -daemon) -raw="": raw command to execute on device (via http) -rawt="": raw command to execute on device (via telnet)
+  -port=8080: webserver port (only used with -daemon) -raw="": raw command to execute on device (via telnet) -show="": show info/uptime
 ```

+- enable
--do enable / disable: to enable/disable the power output of the plug
+  * power : enable power output of the plug
--do disableAP: to disable AP mode on the smartplug (for security reasons)
+  * ap: disable AP mode on the smartplug (for security reasons).
+Also saved in NVRAM (survives reboot/powerfailure)
+  * cloud: disable connections from smartplug to the cloud (iotc).
+Does not survive a reboot/powerfailure!

+- disable: opposite of enable options above

+- show
+  * info: shows current Ampere - Watt - Watt/hour - Volt usage
--do uptime: show uptime of the device
+  * uptime: show uptime of the device
--do reboot: reboots the device (does not impacts the power output)
--do info: get information about the power status (needs -info option)

--raw "command": executes a command on the plug (it's running busybox/linux)(via http)
-   > sending commands via http is limited, only one command is possible, can't chain commands)
--rawt "command": executes a command on the plug (it's running busybox/linux)
+- raw "command": executes a command on the plug (it's running busybox/linux)
    > here you can chain commands. eg command1 && command2

--daemon: starts a webserver and polls the device every second for information
+- daemon: starts a webserver and polls the device every second for information
    > - port: specify listen port for the webserver (default 8080) (only needed with -daemon)
    > - csvfile: specify cvsfile to write to (default "output.csv") (only needed with -daemon)